dotnet/upgrade-assistant/docs/roslyn_best_practices.md

 # Roslyn Best Practices

-We use [Roslyn Analyzers](https://docs.microsoft.com/en-us/visualstudio/code-quality/roslyn-analyzers-overview) highlight areas of code that will need to be refactored.
-By default our goal is to pair these Analyzers with Code Fixers to automate as much of the upgrade workflow as possible.
+We use [Roslyn Analyzers](https://docs.microsoft.com/en-us/visualstudio/code-quality/roslyn-analyzers-overview) to highlight areas of code that will need to be refactored.
+By default, we aim to pair these Analyzers with Code Fixers to automate as much of the upgrade workflow as possible.

 We support the following types of fixes:
-* Mapping from one type to another one common example is [System.Web.Http.ApiController](https://docs.microsoft.com/en-us/previous-versions/aspnet/hh834453(v=vs.118)) should become [Microsoft.AspNetCore.Mvc.ControllerBase](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.controllerbase))
+* Mapping from one type to another one common example is [System.Web.Http.ApiController](https://docs.microsoft.com/en-us/previous-versions/aspnet/hh834453(v=vs.118)) should become [Microsoft.AspNetCore.Mvc.ControllerBase](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.controllerbase)
 * Extracting HttpContext via method dependency injection
 * Replacing methods that are not available on .NET latest such as [BinaryFormatter.UnsafeDeserialize](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.formatters.binary.binaryformatter.unsafedeserialize)

-The following guidelines are a list of best practices that we we use to guide the development of Analyzers and Code Fixers to support our goals.
+The following guidelines are a list of best practices that we use to guide the development of Analyzers and Code Fixers to support our goals.

 ### Our Goals

-1. Write language agnostic analyzers with as much code reuse as possible
+1. Write language agnostic analyzers with as much code reuse as possible.
-2. Analyzers should be as performant as possible
+2. Analyzers should be as performant as possible.
-3. Samples included follow best practices as established by [Roslyn Analyzers](https://github.com/dotnet/roslyn-analyzers)
+3. Samples included follow best practices as setup by [Roslyn Analyzers](https://github.com/dotnet/roslyn-analyzers).
-4. Use abstractions, and clean code principles, to write code that everyone can read regardless of their Roslyn experience to promote community contributions and reduce code maintenance
+4. Use abstractions, and clean code principles, to write code that everyone can read regardless of their Roslyn experience to promote community contributions and reduce code maintenance.

 ## Best Practices for Roslyn Analyzers and Code Fixes

 ### 1. Use the *Microsoft.CodeAnalysis.Testing* framework

-Separation of analyzer and code fix tests increases complexity and code duplication, and tends to decrease the overall confidence in the test suite.
+Separation of analyzer and code fix tests increases complexity and code duplication and tends to decrease the overall confidence in the test suite.
 If you're testing entire files at a time, you will either be quickly overwhelmed by the number of files per test scenario or be tempted to put multiple test scenarios into a single file which shifts from unit to integration testing.
 The *Microsoft.CodeAnalysis.Testing* framework addresses these concerns.

 **Do**
 * Read the testing overview: [Microsoft.CodeAnalysis.Testing](https://github.com/dotnet/roslyn-sdk/blob/main/src/Microsoft.CodeAnalysis.Testing/README.md)